 The table below shows the number of analysis tokens required to execute one analysis according to functionality and the number of processors used.

 |Product||Number of CPUs (or cores)|

 |Abaqus/Explicit (including CEL)|

 This table shows the number of tokens required based upon the number of simultaneous users.

 |*Assuming Abaqus/Standard or Explicit with one processor|

 Tr you or your group you need to send email to email@example.com stating how many tokens you think you will need.
 We will get you a price quote.
 At that time you will need to provide an account number to proceed.

 Where can you use it?

-SIMULIA products including Abaqus and Isight may be only be installed on University-owned computers located on campus.
+SIMULIA products including Abaqus and Isight may be installed on University-owned computers located on campus as well as computers owned by faculty, staff and students.
+If using Abaqus on a computer located off campus, you will need to connect to the Purdue VPN.
 Remote execution via Citrix-type servers, Remote Desktop, etc., is permitted.
 Abaqus is available on all ECN-supported Linux and Windows machines.
-If its not on your ECN-supported Windows PC, contact us for assistance.
+If it is not on your ECN-supported Windows PC, contact us for assistance.